 Technological Top Institutes (TTI’s)

-Nine institutes for executing collaborative projects between existing knowledge institutes and industry are in the Technological Top Institutes programme.
-These instututes carry out research into fields that are relevant to strong R&D-intensive sectors in the Netherlands and specific research topics of international relevance.
+Six institutes for executing collaborative projects between existing knowledge institutes and industry are in the Technological Top Institutes programme.
+These institutes carry out research into fields that are relevant to strong R&D-intensive sectors in the Netherlands and specific research topics of international relevance.